-Alzheimer’s affects about 5.4 million Americans, and that number is expected to rise.
-In part, it’s being driven by the rampant prevalence of diabetes.
+Alzheimer’s disease currently affects about 5.4 million Americans.
+That number is expected to rise.
+In part, due to the rampant prevalence of diabetes.

 The epidemiology is clear: people with type 2 diabetes are nearly twice as likely to develop Alzheimer’s or other forms of dementia compared with non-diabetics.
-As more people are diagnosed with diabetes, the number of people with Alzheimer’s is predicted to double by 2030.
+The number of people with Alzheimer’s is predicted to double from its current level by 2030, largey driven by the epidemic of type 2 diabetes.

-According to a recent study published in the journal Neurology, brain tangles accumulate in type 2 diabetics even if they are free of dementia or other signs of cognitive impairment.
+According to a recent study published in the journal Neurology, brain tangles accumulate in people with type 2 diabetics even if they are free of dementia or other signs of cognitive impairment.

 A Not-So-Sweet Connection

 Diabetes affects not only the body, but also the brain.
-According to senior researcher, Dr. Velandai Srikanth, a geriatrician at Monash University in Melbourne, Australia, the disease may cause brain “shrinkage,” and brain abnormalities that pile onto other degenerative changes that ultimately lead to dementia.
+According to senior researcher, Dr. Velandai Srikanth, a geriatrician at Monash University in Melbourne, Australia, the disease may cause brain “shrinkage,” and other abnormalities that pile onto degenerative changes that ultimately lead to dementia.

-The higher dementia risk for people with type 2 diabetes could partly be due to higher rates of stroke and narrowing of arteries supplying blood to the brain.
-But it could also be related to diabetes-associated degeneration in brain tissue.
+The higher dementia risk for people with type 2 diabetes could partly be due related to stroke and to the narrowing of arteries supplying blood to the brain.
+But it could also be related to diabetes-specific degeneration in brain tissue.

 In their study comparing 124 older adults with type 2 diabetes with almost 700 non-diabetic people, Srikanth and colleagues observed that the diabetics had thinner brain cortices and higher levels of tau protein in their spinal fluid, indicative of more tangles in the brain (Moran C, et al. Neurology.
 2015: 85 (13): 1123-1130)